“You got a heart of glass, got a heart of stone. Just you wait til I get you home.”

 Her Only Wish is a nervy Mackenzie production that shows that he didn’t need Alan Rankine to make music that was fully worthy of the Associates name.
 The resulting track had an edgy vibe that could have seen it rubbing shoulders with Fourth Drawer Down material, had it not used tech that didn’t exist in 1981.

-The other two songs here are unique Mackenzie rarities on the 3″ CD, the Associates first compact disc single, in fact.
+The other two songs here are unique Mackenzie rarities on the 3″ CD, the first Associates compact disc single, in fact.
 The swoonsome Breakfast is an alternate take to what had been released nearly four years earlier, though still produced by former Buzzcocks and Visage knob-twiddler Martin Rushent, fresh from his fall-out over-saturation with the Human League.

 Finally, trivia fans, the version of Those First Impressions (the second Associates single I purchased, after 18 Carat Love Affair two years earlier) is unique for the slightly longer drum intro that was edited off all previous issues.